5 Tips for Sharing the Road With Semi-Trucks

 5. Pass Quickly

-When drivers need to pass a truck on the roadway, they should do so as quickly as possible.
+When drivers need to pass a truck on the roadway, they should do so as quickly as possible to avoid a truck crash.
 However, this does not mean passing a truck recklessly.
 When a driver needs to pass a truck, they should do so on the left side of the vehicle, they should activate their turn signal, and they should pass the vehicle as quickly as they can but also while remaining at a safe speed.
 Drivers should not go back into the lane directly in front of the truck but give a decent amount of space to make sure that they are out of the truck driver’s blind spot before changing lanes again.